Funding for Institutional Aid

 On April 23, 2020, Colgate University signed and returned to the U.S. Department of Education the Recipient’s Funding Certification and Agreement (Agreement) relative to emergency financial aid grants to students made available under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was passed by Congress and signed into law on March 27, 2020.

 Subsequent to signing and returning the Agreement to the U.S. Department of Education, Colgate University received, on May 7, 2020, funding in the amount of $818,001.

-The funds are to be used by Colgate to issue direct grants to students whose lives have been disrupted by Covid-19.
-Pursuant to the CARES Act, the grants are to be used by students for expenses related to the disruption of campus operations due to the coronavirus pandemic such as housing, food, course materials, technology, healthcare and childcare.
+The funds were to be used by Colgate to issue direct grants to students whose lives were disrupted by Covid-19.
+Pursuant to the CARES Act, the grants were to be used by students for expenses related to the disruption of campus operations due to the coronavirus pandemic such as housing, food, course materials, technology, healthcare and childcare.

 The amount awarded to each school was based on a school’s total enrollment and the number of Pell recipients.

-Approximately 1,157 Colgate students are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), and may receive emergency financial aid grants.
-If a student has filed a Free Application for Federal Student Aid (FAFSA), then the student has demonstrated eligibility to participate in programs under Section 484 of the HEA.
+Approximately 1,157 Colgate students were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), and considered for emergency financial aid grants.
+If a student filed a Free Application for Federal Student Aid (FAFSA), then the student demonstrated eligibility to participate in programs under Section 484 of the HEA.

-If you received an email the week of May 11, then Colgate has determined that you meet the requirements of the CARES Act along with our internal guidelines and will receive a grant.
+Eligible students received an email the week of May 11, 2020 confirming Colgate's determination that they met the requirements of the CARES Act along with our internal guidelines and would receive a grant.

 If you have any questions about your eligibility, please contact the Financial Aid Office at email@example.com.